Michigan Matters: Pandemic’s Grip Loosens, Leaders Rally Against Asian Hate Crimes

 Then State Sen. Stephanie Chang, a Democrat who represents District 1, appeared with Cain to discuss the pandemic and its impact not only on the health of the state, but the well being of Asian citizens who are facing serious issues as an offshoot of the crisis.

 The first Asian American woman to be elected to the state legislature, Chang discussed the current climate and need for more people to step up and stop the injustice and hate crimes.
-On Thursday, President Biden signed into law the COVID-19 Hate Crime Act as it is intended to bolster law enforcement’s response to attacks on people of Asian descent during the pandemic.READ MORE: McDonald’s Employees In Detroit, Other Cities Demand Pay Increase
+On Thursday, President Biden signed into law the COVID-19 Hate Crime Act as it is intended to bolster law enforcement’s response to attacks on people of Asian descent during the pandemic.READ MORE: Wayne County Prosecutor: No Charges Will Be Filed In Death Of Priscilla Slater At Harper Woods Jail

 Chang also gave credit to Gov. Gretchen Whitmer for her handling of the health crisis.